m2dLC/bike-share/README.md

 ## Ask

 •	Assigned to answer the question, **How do Annual members and Casual riders use Cyclistic bikes differently**.
+To understand the question, the list below will guide us.

+1. Rides per user type
+2. Rides per bike type
+3. Rides per month
+4. Rides per each day
+5. Average Ride duration per day (in minutes)
+6. Average Ride Length in a month
+7.

 •	Key stakeholders are as follows:
 1. Lily Moreno